LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

-# How to Set Up Real-Time SDK Java Application with Maven on the Eclipse ID
+# How to Set Up Real-Time SDK Java Application with Maven on the Eclipse IDE

 - version: 1.0.0
 - Last update: January 20222